mozilla/cbindgen/README.md

 [Latest Version]: https://img.shields.io/crates/v/cbindgen.svg
 [crates.io]: https://crates.io/crates/cbindgen

 This project can be used to generate C bindings for Rust code.
-It is currently being developed to support creating bindings for [WebRender](https://github.com/servo/webrender/).
+It is currently being developed to support creating bindings for [WebRender](https://github.com/servo/webrender/), but has been designed to support any project.

 ## Features